jigyashubharat/jigyashubharat/README.md

 My main tech stack is JavaScript, and React, and I’m currently exploring animations as a beginner with GSAP.
 My favorite tools are VS Code and Figma.

-One of my favorite projects so far is my Crypto Dashboard, where I’ve been learning how to build production-style UI with charts and APIs.

 I’m learning by building more every week.